graphql/graphql-relay-js/README.md

 ```

 This uses `nodeDefinitions` to construct the `Node` interface and the `node`
-field; it uses `fromGlobalId` to resolve the IDs passed in in the implementation
+field; it uses `fromGlobalId` to resolve the IDs passed in the implementation
 of the function mapping ID to object.
 It then uses the `globalIdField` method to
 create the `id` field on `Faction`, which also ensures implements the
 `nodeInterface`.
 Finally, it adds the `node` field to the query type, using the